FirelightWP/easy-fancybox/readme.txt

 = WordPress 3+ in Multi Site mode =

-Same as above but do a **Network Activate** to make a XML sitemap available for each site on your network.
+Same as above but do a **Network Activate** to activate FancyBox image overlays on each site on your network.

 = Wordpress MU =